 PCOS is the most common cause of normogonadotrophic hypogonadism with a relatively unchanged FSH level, often accompanied by a raised serum LH level (consistent with increased GnRH pulsatility).
 If overweight, weight loss of even modest amounts (5%-10%) can improve rates of ovulation and should be encouraged.
 Ovulation can be restored using clomifene citrate, a selective oestrogen receptor modulator, which reduces oestradiol-induced negative feedback and thus increases FSH levels.
 US monitoring for at least the first cycle is indicated to reduce the risk of multi-follicular growth and multiple pregnancy.
 If unsuccessful after six cycles, then IVF treatment can be considered.
 Although off-label for many years due to unfounded concerns of congenital birth defects, letrozole, an aromatase inhibitor, is an effective option for ovulation induction in PCOS.
-Metformin can also be used as an adjuvant to aid in the metabolic dysfunction associated with PCOS.
+44 Metformin can also be used as an adjuvant to aid in the metabolic dysfunction associated with PCOS.4 treatment is likely to be very poor.
+Thus, oocyte donation can be considered as an alternative option.